stefaanv/nestjs-dynamic-config/library/README.md

   }
 }
 ```
-Call the API endpoints using your favorite app or browser.
+Run your app and call the API endpoints using your favorite  browser.

-Change the configuration file and refresh the browser/app,
+Change the configuration file and refresh the browser,

-the information is immediately refreshed from the updated file !
+the information is immediately refreshed from the updated file wihout restarting the nest app !